sdcoffey/fn/README.md

 ### AnyNonZero
-AnyNonZero is a helper function that returns true if any item in the slice is not the zero value for its type
+AnyNonZero is a helper function that returns true if any item in the slice is not the zero value for its type.

 ```go
 func ExampleAnyNonZero() {